t3-oss/create-t3-app/CONTRIBUTING.md

 gh pr create --web
 ```

 and fill out the title and body appropriately.
-Again, make sure to follow the [convential commit](https://www.conventionalcommits.org/en/v1.0.0/) guidelines for your title.
+Again, make sure to follow the [conventional commit](https://www.conventionalcommits.org/en/v1.0.0/) guidelines for your title.

 ## Credits